aandrewvuu/Coffee-Maker/README.md

 # Coffee-Maker

 This project looks to use an arduino to mimic the pour-over coffee method.
+I will cover a step by step guide as well as share my thought process while tackling this project.

+## Preliminary Brainstorming

 This is a brief overview of the logic behind this: